SimPL-UBC/Stethoscope_Project/_sources/intro.md

-# Weekly Meeting Report
+# Introduction

-This folder contains more detailed note on weekly progress
+This pages contains the index of resources for the wearable stethoscope project

 ```{tableofcontents}
 ```